-Well if you look at the image I have below, at first sight, it looks perfectly fine no issue there…
+If you look at the image I have below, at first sight, it looks perfectly fine.
+No issue there…

 Well if I zoom into my image then my views change quite significantly!

 So imagine that you are out taking photos and as you are taking photos your camera is taking in the light flipping it and bending it onto your sensor.